-1.12.
-Business report fragments, facts, characteristics, coments, and relations have specific known properties
+1.14.
+Reports, fragments, facts, characteristics, comments, and relations have specific known properties.

 Each of these primitives or fundamental parts of a business report have properties.
 For example, a report fragment might have a name or other such properties.

 The following is the proposed formal definition of the term "property".